devkadir/dark-theme-extencion/README.md

 ## How to use?

- 1.Open your browser
+ 1. Open your browser

- 2.Click Manage Extencions or Extencions tab from your settings
+ 2. Click Manage Extensions or Extensions tab from your settings

- 3.Enable Developer Mode
+ 3. Enable Developer Mode

- 4.Then click Load Unpacked
+ 4. Then click Load Unpacked

- 5.Upload dark-theme-extencion folder
+ 5. Upload dark-theme-extension folder

- 6.Check your Extencions and enable the Simplest Theme Changer Extencion
+ 6. Check your Extensions and enable the Simplest Theme Changer Extension

- 7.Pin Extencion to toolbar for easily usage
+ 7. Pin Extension to toolbar for easily usage

- 8.Enjoy dark theme
+ 8. Enjoy dark theme

 ![youtube](https://github.com/devkadir/dark-theme-extencion/assets/162316345/302428b3-558d-4b1e-8977-398bab551679)